Tennis Elbow Physiotherapy

-Tennis elbow (lateral epicondylitis) is a painful condition that occurs primarily on the outer aspect of the elbow, pain can also spread to the forearm and wrist.
-It is a classic repetitive strain injury which started out with just dull aching, gradually developing into a severe burning sensation and eventually leading to a loss in gripping strength.
+Tennis elbow (lateral epicondylitis) is a painful condition that occurs primarily on the outer aspect of the elbow.
+However, pain can also spread to the forearm and wrist.
+It is a classic repetitive strain injury which starts out with symptoms such as dull aching, gradually developing into a severe burning sensation and eventually leading to a loss in gripping strength.
 At some point, activities of daily living such as shaking hands, turning a doorknob or holding a cup of coffee may seem difficult.

 It has nothing to do with tennis

-Despite the name has a ‘tennis’ to it, fact is, it has nothing to do with it.
+Contrary to what one may believe, it has nothing to do with tennis.
 As explained earlier, tennis elbow is a repetitive strain injury of the wrist and arm, resulting from doing the same movement again and again.
-People whose occupation particularly engage in the type of action which can lead to tennis elbow includes carpenters, butchers, gardeners, painters and plumbers.
+People whose occupation particularly engage in the type of action which can lead to tennis elbow include carpenters, butchers, gardeners, painters and plumbers.

 Tennis elbow is not an inflammatory problem

 Tennis elbow is in fact a degenerative problem.
-As the condition developed over time through repetitive actions which results in improper healing and degeneration of cells in the muscles of the tendon.
+As the condition develops over time through repetitive actions, the symptoms worsen due to improper healing and the degeneration of cells in the muscles of the tendon.
 The structure of the overused tendon, the Extensor Carpi Radialis Brevis (ECRB), is distorted and loses its elasticity to function optimally.
-Evidence suggests that there may not be any signs of inflammation, especially in long term or chronic cases.
+Evidence suggests that inflammation may not even be an issue.

-Icing, rest and pain medication won’t do it
+Icing, rest and pain medication won’t resolve tennis elbow symptoms

 The ability to identify the cause of this condition is important as it changes the course of treatment.
-Instead of icing, avoidance of movement and pain medication which all target on reducing the inflammation, a better way to address a degenerative tendon is to load it with weights gradually.
+Icing, avoidance of movement and pain medication only works to reduce inflammation.
+A better way to address a degenerative tendon is to load it with weights gradually.

 Pain can be referred from the neck or shoulder